5 Solutions on How to Backup iPhone Photos

 Step 4:: Give permission to Google Drive to automatically backup your photos

-The next thing is to give permission to Google Drive to automatically backup your photos.
-Go to settings, select "Drive" app then click "Photos" and turn it on as shown below
+The next thing is to give permission to Google Drive to automatically back up your photos.
+Go to settings, select the "Drive" app then click "Photos" and turn it on as shown below

 4.3 Pros and Cons

 As you can see, Google Drive is free and you don't need to have your iPhone with you to access your photos once you have backed them up.
 It is free and convenient.

 Google Drive has a free space limit of 5 GB.
 So if you have a lot of photos to back up, you will have to expand the space by subscribing.
 The process of downloading, installing, signing up, and eventually backing up photos is a bit complicated.

 Solution 5: How to backup iPhone photos with Dropbox